ETrace: Tracing seized Mexican guns

 The OIG analysis of ATF data concluded that ATF's attempts to expand gun tracing in Mexico have been unsuccessful.
 Increasingly, ATF finds that Mexican cartels transport firearms and munitions into Mexico from Guatemala, situated on Mexico's southern border.

 Although the number of trace requests from Mexico has increased since FY 2006, most seized guns in Mexico are not traced.
 Moreover, most trace requests from Mexico do not succeed in identifying the gun dealer who originally sold the gun, and the rate of successful traces has declined since the start of Project Gunrunner.
 Most Mexican crime gun trace requests that were successful were untimely and of limited use for generating investigative leads.
 The average age of traced Mexican guns is 14 years, and over 75 percent of traced Mexican guns were over five years old and the information considered useless for law enforcement purposes.
 Senior Mexican law enforcement authorities interviewed by U.S. OIG officers do not view gun tracing as an important investigative tool because it implicates only the innocent and legitimate parties in the gun production and distribution network, due to limitations in the information tracing typically provides.
-It is important to note that Mexican law enforcement has no jurisdiction in the United States.
+Mexican law enforcement has no jurisdiction in the United States.

 ATF fails to address misleading factors in statistics of seized Mexican guns.
 For example, ATF fails to separately identify: